|

 "Very powerful message.
 Gives me chills."

-as one voice with clarity and purpose and joy!"
+"Thank you for the opportunity to speak as one voice with clarity and purpose and joy!"

 "The visual impact of the endless bodies